 We will acknowledge your request upon your receipt.
 Once proof of ID and any fee has been received, you will receive the information requested within one month.

-However, if your request is complex or numerous requests have been made, we may be required to extend this to up to three months.
+However, if your request is complex or numerous requests have been made, we may be required to extend this to a maximum time of three months.
 If this is the case, we will contact you within one month of receiving your request to notify you and provide a full explanation.

 What will I receive?

-You have the right to all of the personal data about you that we hold.
+You have the right to all of your own personal information that we hold.
 However, there are some exemptions which we will explain if relevant.

 Third party requests